 Personal Firearms Training

-Last year I shot exactly 6,802 rounds in training, almost 1000 more than last year.
-I spread those rounds over 41 different shooting sessions.
+Last year I shot exactly 6,269 rounds in training, just a little bit less than the year before.
+I spread those rounds over 44 different shooting sessions.
 It’s less than previous years, but that is to be expected.
 When my police department got rid of my training position and moved me to the street, I lost a lot of practice opportunities that I would usually get while demonstrating drills for students.

 Professional Training and Education

 In 2017, I took 117 hours of professional training from other instructors.
 I met my goal of getting at least two weeks (80 hours) of training in the books.
 I took the following classes:

 - Spirit Quest Sanctuary Andean Plant Medicine class

 - OPOTA- Update training videos on “Blue Courage,” “Missing Children response,” and “Trauma-Informed Policing”

 - Three other video training sessions on Tactical First Aid, Computer Information Security, and Response to Violent Extremism

 - And 28 hours of in-service training provided by my agency on a variety of topics

 I know many of you think that 80 hours a year isn’t enough training for a professional.
 It really depends.
 Earlier in my training career, I averaged more than 300 hours a year of professional instruction.
 As I progress, I see less and less benefit obtained for each hour of training conducted.
 After completing nearly 5,000 hours of professional training in my career, I’ve already seen a lot of the good stuff out there!
 Taking a week-long class to get just one new technique isn’t a productive use of my time.
 I’m going to maintain my 80-hour training commitment in 2018 and focus my efforts on attending classes that are outside my skill set and will help me grow as an instructor.